Bounds on CP-violating Higgs-gluon interactions: the case of vanishing light-quark Yukawa couplings: Motivation

 A question that one therefore may want to ask is how sensitively the LHC limits~\cite{Aad:2015tna,Ferreira:2016jea,Aaboud:2018xdt,Bernlochner:2018opw} and the~EDM constraints~\cite{Panico:2018hal,Cirigliano:2019vfc} depend on the assumption that the observed Higgs boson has couplings to the light fermions.
 In the case of the operator~(\ref{eq:LCPVexample}) this question can be answered immediately by looking at the Feynman diagrams depicted in Figure~\ref{fig:diagrams1}.
 The two tree-level diagrams on the left-hand side give a correction to Higgs plus two jet production $pp\to h +2j$, while the one-loop graph shown on the right induces chromoelectric dipole moments~(CEDMs) for light quarks, which in turn generate non-zero contributions to the neutron EDM~(nEDM) and all other hadronic~EDMs.
 Since the diagrams that lead to the LHC signal do not involve a vertex where the Higgs couples to a light quark, the constraints on $C_{\phi \tilde G}$ that can be obtained from kinematic properties of $pp\to h +2j$ are obviously independent of the size of the $\kappa_q$ parameters.
 The amplitude of the chromoelectric dipole transition $q \to q g$ instead depends linearly on $\kappa_q$, and hence tends to zero in the limit of vanishing light-quark Yukawa couplings.
 In consequence, if the down-quark and up-quark Yukawa couplings are identical to zero, no bound on the Wilson coefficient~$C_{\phi \tilde G}$ can be obtained from hadronic EDM searches at the one-loop level.
 The same statement can be shown to hold for the Wilson coefficients of the dimension-six operators which encode the CP-violating couplings between the Higgs and EW gauge bosons and contribute to the eEDM.
 Since in~\cite{Panico:2018hal,Cirigliano:2019vfc} it is assumed that the Yukawa couplings of light fermions are exactly SM-like, it follows that the limits derived in these papers do not directly apply in the case that the light-fermion Yukawa couplings vanish exactly or are strongly suppressed.

 Motivated by the above observation, we compute in Section~\ref{sec:calculation} of this article the leading contributions to the nEDM that involve an insertion of~(\ref{eq:LCPVexample}) and that survive in the limit of vanishing light-quark Yukawa couplings.
 An extension of our calculation to the case of the full set of dimension-six operators that encode the CP-violating interactions between the Higgs and EW gauge bosons will be presented elsewhere~\cite{inprep}.
 Based on our results, we then derive in Section~\ref{sec:discussion} the bounds on the Wilson coefficient of the CP-violating dimension-six operator~(\ref{eq:LCPVexample}) from current and future nEDM searches, comparing our findings to the existing LHC limits and their projections.
+In Appendix~\ref{sec:SMyukawas} we extend the formalism presented in Section~\ref{sec:dim6} to the case where the light-quark Yukawa couplings are SM-like.